When is Bridgerton released on Netflix? What’s it about?

 Phoebe Dynevor performs Daphne Bridgerton, the younger debutante set to hitch the wedding mart.
 Regé-Jean Web page performs Simon Basset, the Duke of Hastings who finds himself the first subject of dialog within the city, however has zero curiosity in his title or taking a spouse.

 Golda Rosheuvel (Silent Witness) will star as Queen Charlotte, a tastemaker and chief gossip of London society.
-Jonathan Bailey (W1A) performs Anthony Bridgerton, the eldest sibling and head of the household for the reason that dying of his father.
+Jonathan Bailey (W1A) performs Anthony Bridgerton, the eldest sibling and head of the household because the demise of his father.

 Luke Newton stars as Colin Bridgerton, a good-natured younger man who turns into infatuated with a younger girl who has newly arrived to London.
-Claudia Jessie (Vainness Honest) performs Eloise Bridgerton, the brazen and rebellious sibling who believes she’s destined for one thing higher than marriage.
+Claudia Jessie (Vainness Truthful) performs Eloise Bridgerton, the brazen and rebellious sibling who believes she’s destined for one thing larger than marriage.

-Nicola Coughlan performs Penelope Featherington, a younger lady with a pointy wit and a sort coronary heart who has been born right into a household that doesn’t perceive her.
-Ruby Barker performs Marina Thompson, who has been despatched from the nation to stay together with her cousins, the Featheringtons.
+Nicola Coughlan performs Penelope Featherington, a younger lady with a pointy wit and a form coronary heart who has been born right into a household that doesn’t perceive her.
+Ruby Barker performs Marina Thompson, who has been despatched from the nation to dwell together with her cousins, the Featheringtons.

-Sabrina Bartlett performs Siena Rosso, a fascinating opera singer who’s having a secret affair with a outstanding lord.
-Ruth Gemmell (Penny Dreadful) performs Woman Violet Bridgerton, the matriarch of the central household who needs all of her kids to marry for love.
+Sabrina Bartlett performs Siena Rosso, a fascinating opera singer who’s having a secret affair with a distinguished lord.
+Ruth Gemmell (Penny Dreadful) performs Woman Violet Bridgerton, the matriarch of the central household who desires all of her youngsters to marry for love.

 Ben Miller will play Lord Featherington, the lecherous lord who’s seen as “a bit of a joke” in London excessive society.
 Bessie Carter performs Prudence Featherington, the eldest feminine within the household, who’s enduring her third season on the wedding mart.

-Harriet Cains performs Philipa Featherington, the center Featherington little one, who’s hellbent on discovering herself a husband.
+Harriet Cains performs Philipa Featherington, the center Featherington youngster, who’s hellbent on discovering herself a husband.
 Martins Imhangbe performs Will Mondrich, an up-and-coming boxer who climbs London’s social hierarchy because of his newfound celeb.

 Lorraine Ashbourne performs Mrs Varley, the Featherington Housekeeper.
 Julie Andrews offers the voice of narrator Woman Whistledown.